 Lie #1: Romantic relationships are a reward for good behavior.

-Sometimes people treat singleness like a curse, as if those of a certain age who are still single must have something wrong with them.
+Sometimes people treat singleness like a curse, as if older singles must have something wrong with them.

 In the church especially, I have noticed an unspoken stigma towards singles.
 We are either selfish for not wanting to get married as much as we should, or we’re flawed for not being able to find anyone to marry.

-Sure, some people have issues, but singleness is also a valid way of life!
+Sure, we all have issues and room for growth, but singleness is also a valid way of life!
 (Just look at the apostle Paul!)
-It is very dangerous to judge a person based on outward circumstances––even if that person is yourself.
-God looks at the heart.
+Not just that, judging a person based on outward circumstances is very dangerous––even if the person you are judging is you.
+Life is not that straightforward or simple.

 From my experience, plenty of awesome people––who desire marriage––stay single much longer than you would expect, while other people who seem to have it much less together end up getting married first.
 It’s not about how much you want it, how much you pray about it, or how much you are worth.
 It’s just not.Romantic relationships are not a reward for people who live right.
 Click To Tweet